biocore/qurro/README.md

 You can also run textual queries over the various taxa definitions, in order to create more complicated log ratios
-(e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").\* Although this method doesn't require you to manually select taxa on the rank plot, the rank plot is still updated to highlight the taxa used in the log ratios.
+(e.g. "the log ratio of the combined abundances of all taxa with rank X over the combined abundances of all taxa with rank Y").

-\* The ranks within a taxon are separated by semicolons, so if you want to filter just to taxa containing a certain rank -- e.g. "Propionibacterium" -- you can specify this as `;Propionibacterium;`.
-(Of course, if the rank you're using is on the species level you'll need to omit the trailing semicolon, and if the rank you're using is at the domain level you'll need to omit the leading semicolon.
-This feature is in development, so we'll probably remove the need for this behavior in the future.)
+Although this method doesn't require you to manually select taxa on the rank plot, the rank plot is still updated to indicate the taxa used in the log ratios.

 ## Screenshot